grebtsew/Object-and-facial-detection-in-python/README.md

 ## Complete System Implementation
 This is my own implementation of a test system with a `parse-controller`.
 The system architecture is described by the image below.
 Here follows a short explaination of the architecture. `Start.py` starts the `parse-controller` that initiate the system. `Shared_Variables` is the centered shared node class that handle all data shared in the program.
 First of there is a read thread that reads images from a camera stream.
 These images are then sent to detection and tracking when renewed.
-The result is returned to `shared_variables`.
-Shared_variables then invoke the on_set_frame listener and execute activated functions on seperate threads.
+The result is returned to `Shared_variables`. `Shared_variables` then invoke the `on_set_frame` listener and execute activated functions on seperate threads.
 Lastly the frame is sent to `Visualize` class that show the image.
 This is a multithreaded implementation and I recommend to run it on a high preformance computer.
 However it works just fine on my laptop!

 ![Screenshot](images/arkitektur.png)